-The ACMH Supported Apartment Program is comprised of 258 scattered site apartment beds in Manhattan, Queens and the Bronx.
+The Supported Apartment Program is comprised of 258 scattered site apartment beds in Manhattan, Queens and the Bronx.
 With rent subsidies form the State of New York, residents are able to secure affordable permanent housing.
 Staff makes regular visits to the residents in their homes and provides services according to an individualized support plan.
-An Emergency on-Call system provides clients’ access to mental health professionals around the clock.
+An Emergency On-Call system provides clients’ access to mental health professionals around the clock.

 The Wilfrid, located in Tremont, in the Bronx, offers 40 supportive apartment units in a 190 unit mixed-income development.
 The Wilfrid provides on-site supportive services for chronically homeless adults with histories of mental health and substance use.